minidogg/ext-list/README.md

 # ext-list
-List of Chrome extension IDs and their corresponding information
+List of Chrome extension IDs and some of their corresponding information